jet/equinox/README.md

       - The implementation uses [the excellent `FSharp.AWS.DynamoDB` library](https://github.com/fsprojects/FSharp.AWS.DynamoDB)) (which wraps the standard AWS `AWSSDK.DynamoDBv2` SDK Package)
       - While `CosmosStore` requires event bodies (as of V4) to be supplied as `System.Text.Json.JsonElement`s (in order that events can be included in the Document items as JSON), `DynamoStore` accepts event bodies as arbitrary `ReadOnlyMemory<byte>` BLOBs (the AWS SDK round-trips such blobs as a `MemoryStream` and does not impose any restrictions on the blobs in terms of required format).
     - Azure CosmosDB's ChangeFeed API intrinsically supports replays of all the events in a Store, whereas the DynamoDB Streams facility only retains 24h of events
-      - [ ] have `Propulsion.DynamoStore` provide a Lambda drive from DynamoDB Streams to Index events
+      - [ ] have `Propulsion.DynamoStore` provide a Lambda driven by DynamoDB Streams to Index events ...
-      - [ ] have `Propulsion.DynamoStore` consume said Index as `Propulsion.CosmosStore` consumes the CosmosDB Change Feed
+      - [ ] .. have `Propulsion.DynamoStore` consume said Index akin to how `Propulsion.CosmosStore` consumes the CosmosDB Change Feed

 # Currently Supported Data Stores

 - [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db): contains some fragments of code dating back to 2016, however [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) was arrived at based on intensive benchmarking (squash-merged in [#42](https://github.com/jet/equinox/pull/42)).
 The V2 and V3 release lines are being used in production systems.
 (The V3 release provides support for significantly more efficient packing of events ([storing events in the 'Tip'](https://github.com/jet/equinox/pull/251))).
 - [Amazon Dynamo DB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html): Shares most features with `Equinox.CosmosStore` ([ported in #321](https://github.com/jet/equinox/pull/321)).
+See above for detailed comparison.
 - [EventStoreDB](https://eventstore.org/): this codebase itself has been in production since 2017 (see commit history), with key elements dating back to approx 2016.
 Current versions require EventStoreDB Server editions `21.10` or later, and communicate over the modern gRPC interface.
 - [SqlStreamStore](https://github.com/SQLStreamStore/SQLStreamStore): bindings for the powerful and widely used SQL-backed Event Storage system, derived from the EventStoreDB adapter.
 [See SqlStreamStore docs](https://sqlstreamstore.readthedocs.io/en/latest/#introduction). :pray: [@rajivhost](https://github.com/rajivhost)
 - `MemoryStore`: In-memory store (volatile, for unit or integration test purposes).
 Fulfils the full contract Equinox imposes on a store, but without I/O costs [(it's ~100 LOC wrapping a `ConcurrentDictionary`)](https://github.com/jet/equinox/blob/master/src/Equinox.MemoryStore/MemoryStore.fs).
 Also enables [take serialization/deserialization out of the picture](https://github.com/jet/FsCodec#boxcodec) in tests.